-Each year, we conduct training to promote human rights awareness at the workplace.
-It covers the fundamentals of human rights and harassment.
-This training targets new recruits and newly appointed managers such as deputy managers and section managers.
-In fiscal 2019, we rolled this training out across 190 new recruits and 1,170 newly appointed managers and supervisors.
-Furthermore, in an effort to heighten awareness of and prevent power harassment (workplace bullying and harassment), we introduced an e-learning course in fiscal 2010 that continues to be taken to this day.
-Harassment counselors placed at each Company location attend lectures once a year to increase their skills for handling harassment situations when they occur in an appropriate manner.
+Discrimination will not be tolerated by MHI Group, and to prevent any discriminatory incidents from occurring, each year we conduct training to promote human rights awareness at the workplace.
+The training covers the fundamentals of human rights and harassment and is targeted at new employees and new appointees at the managerial level, including deputy managers and section managers.
+In fiscal 2021, approximately 250 new employees and some 1,100 newly appointed managers and supervisors underwent this training.
+Furthermore, in an effort to heighten awareness of and prevent power harassment (workplace bullying and harassment), we introduced an online learning course in fiscal 2010 that continues to this day.
+In addition, harassment counselors appointed at each Company location attend lectures once a year to increase their skills for handling harassment situations appropriately when employees seek assistance relating to harassment issues.

-Moreover, in fiscal 2019 we took part in Global Compact Network Japan's Human Rights Due Diligence Subcommittee together with other companies to discuss the issue of human rights among businesses and ways in which to engage in human rights due diligence according to the United Nations’ Guiding Principles on Business and Human Rights such as being committed to the company policy of protecting human rights, assessing the possibility and impact of human rights violations on the company and the supply chain, establishing measures on preventing, reducing, resolving, and mitigating human rights violations, and disclosing the progress of human rights related initiatives.
-Specifically, the subcommittee involves lectures held by experts, assessments on the progress of initiatives by companies, workshops, and group work on themes of interest.
+To work toward resolving human rights issues, a multi-faceted subject, all Mitsubishi Group companies take part in subcommittee activities of the Mitsubishi Human Rights Enlightenment Council.
+Launched in 1983, the Council enables exchanges between Mitsubishi Group companies to learn about the current examples of human rights issues, in order to continuously strengthen and improve our human rights efforts.
+In fiscal 2020 we took part in the Global Compact Network Japan's Human Rights Due Diligence Subcommittee conference together with other companies to discuss human rights issues in the business context and to promote human rights due diligence in line with the UN Guiding Principles on Business and Human Rights.
+Among the topics covered were commitment to company policies on protecting human rights, assessing the possibility of human rights violations in the company and its supply chain and the potential impact thereof, establishing measures for preventing, mitigating and resolving human rights violations, and disclosing progress of human rights-related initiatives.
+Specifically, the conference involved lectures by experts in human rights issues, assessments of progress of related company initiatives, workshops, and group work on topics of interest.